davideangelone/kong-plugin-jwt-auth/README.md

 ![JWT-Auth Icon](jwt-auth.png)

 # kong-plugin-jwt-auth
-Kong plugin that performs authorization based on custom role claim in JWT
+Kong 2.0 plugin that performs authorization based on custom role claim in JWT.

 ## How to use
 This plugin is typically used on routes to authorize access to a specific